Przemysław Cecherz

-Przemysław Cecherz (born 12 April 1973) is a Polish football manager and former player.
+Przemysław Cecherz (born 12 April 1973) is a Polish professional football manager and former player who was most recently in charge of I liga club Wieczysta Kraków.

 Career

 After leaving Bałtyk Gdynia due to the financial situation there, Cecherz left for the United States, where he played for amateur clubs in the Polish community.
 Despite knowing he would not carve out a great playing career, he knew he would return to Poland to become a manager.